- About Us

 · Considering graduate or professional school following graduation

 · Highly motivated to excel

-The 8-week Summer REU program will be held at the University of Delaware campus in Newark, DE from July 1, 2014 to August 23, 2014.
+The 8-week Summer REU program will be held at the University of Delaware campus in Newark, DE from June 21, 2017 to August 14, 2017.
+The next summer REU program will be in 2017.
+There will not be a summer REU program for 2016.
 Opportunities to extend one week prior and following the REU may be available.
 The REU program offers the following benefits and activities;

 · Participation in state-of-the-art research projects.